So you’ve decided to start collecting vinyl. Fantastic! In our great digital age, vinyl records offer an experience that is authentic and rewarding.

-Whatever the reason might be, there are a few things you need and should know about before buying your first setup.
-After reading this post, you’ll have a better understanding of what is required and which products make a great starting point.
-Those records will be spinning sweet sounding music in no time!
+Whatever the reason might be, there are a few things you need and should know before purchasing your first setup.
+After reading this article, you’ll have a better understanding of what is required to build a great sounding starter vinyl setup that will last years and won’t break the bank.

 1. A Good Turntable

 Firstly, and obviously, you’re going to need a great turntable.
-You don’t have to break the bank to get started with a good turntable, but it’s well worth getting a good quality one to ensure you get maximum pleasure from your new hobby and avoid disappointment.
+You don’t have to spend a fortune to get started, but it’s worth getting a good quality one to ensure you get the most from your new hobby and avoid disappointment.

 My first record player was a complete disaster.
 I cheaped out and purchased a very basic model, which turned out to be a big mistake.
 If you’re at all tempted to go cheap, think again, as a cheap turntable can be a real headache when it comes to skipping, not to mention the added wear on your records and disappointing sound.
 You want to get started with something that will be a positive experience; not one that’s likely to put you off.